docsdevbr/symfony-doc-pt-br/messenger.rst

     $ php bin/console messenger:stats --format=json
     $ php bin/console messenger:stats my_transport_name other_transport_name --format=json

-.. versionadded:: 7.2

-    The ``format`` option was introduced in Symfony 7.2.

 .. note::

     In order for this command to work, the configured transport's receiver must implement